Ryan Center for the Musical Arts 1

 –

-3. Northwestern University, The School of Music Bulletin, 1947. p.
-4 cites “Vaclav Jiskra, Instructor in String Bass” (snippet view).
+3. Northwestern University Bulletin, Vol. 42, Issue 11, 1942. p.
+8 cites “Joseph Houdek, Instructor in Double Bass” (snippet view).
 However, whether Prof. Jiskra may have started to teach at Northwestern at even earlier date, depends on what the other extant NU bulletins may indicate.

 Otherwise the first record of any performance with bass at Northwestern could be the record of a chamber ensemble performance of a Shubert’s Quintet, Op.
 114 (“The Trout”).
 That event took place at Northwestern sometime during the 7 year period prior to 1906.
 Yet, whether the bassist for this occasion was affiliated with Northwestern in some way, or has just came for the occasion to help the faculty of the existing Northwestern string quartet, is the question that further research may clarify.
 This quintet performance is cited as a part of performed repertoire listing at: History of Northwestern University and Evanston.
 Edited by Robert D. Sheppard and Harvey B. Hurd.
 Chicago: Munsell Publishing Company, 1906. p.
 142.